comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 ## Part 0.
 Setting up the Python Program

 In Visual Studio Code, be sure your workspace is open.
 (Reminder: File > Open Recent > comp110-YYS-workspace is a quick way to reopen it!
-Where YY is the current year and S is the semeseter: S for Spring, F for Fall.)
+Where YY is the current year and S is the semeseter: S for Spring, F for Fall, SS# for Summer Session.)

 Open the Explorer pane (click the icon with two sheets of paper or to to _View_ > _Explorer_) and expand the _Workspace_ directory.

-Right click on the `exercises` directory and select "New File".
+Right click in the workspace directory and select "New File".
 Enter the following filename, being careful to match capitalization and punctuation:

 * `ex02_one_shot_battleship.py`